haraldng/omnipaxos-website/content/en/blog/demo/index.md

 We have successfully turned our single-point-of-failure RocksDB service into a highly available service with multiple replicas!
 By using OmniPaxos as a changelog, we managed to build a consensus-replicated system without having to deal with the complexities of consensus.

 In general, users only need to implement the messaging between servers and how a server should read/write from the replicated log to transform their system into a replicated and fault-tolerant system with OmniPaxos. :rocket:

+*Have questions related to this post or how to use OmniPaxos?
+Join our [discussions](https://github.com/haraldng/omnipaxos/discussions)!*